aclark4life/vanity/README.rst

 Or enter more than one package name::

     $ bin/vanity --quiet setuptools distribute
-    setuptools has been downloaded 9,181,047 times!
+    setuptools has been downloaded 34,601,114 times!
-    distribute has been downloaded 7,487,115 times!
+    distribute has been downloaded 29,661,287 times!
-    setuptools, distribute has been downloaded 16,668,162 times!
+    setuptools and distribute have been downloaded 64,262,401 times!

 Installation
 ------------